8base/old-documentation/docs/8base-console/graphql-api/subscriptions/simple-record-subscriptions.md

 # Simple Record Subscriptions

-*For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc.*
+_For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc._

 ## Subscribing to records

-You can subscribe to records being created, updated, and deleted using 8base's auto-generated GraphQL subscriptiong operation.
+You can subscribe to records being created, updated, and deleted using 8base's auto-generated GraphQL subscription operation.

 ### Create subscription

 Subscription for listening to table records being created.

 ```javascript
 subscription {